Friday, June 28, 2024

 Ja – Miroljub Jevtić

-I decelared this tournament to be “preparational” for Serbian Open in couple of weeks.
+I declared this tournament to be “preparational” for Serbian Open in couple of weeks.
 But whom I am kidding?
 Everyone prefers getting easy point in a bad game over weaker opponent to losing and "learning from strong player in tough & instructive game".
 I lived under false impression – after I recently watched Candidates tournament and many many Carlsen’s games in blitz – that I learned something, that I learned to get comfort from GM’s mistakes: “Even the rich cry”, as the soap opera’s title says.
 But, no, it still hurts, and this game bursts with ignorance and patzerism.
 I doubt very much that I will be capable of extract any lessons from it.

 1. e4 e5 2.
 Nf3 Nc6 3.
 Bb5 Nf6 4.
 O-O d6